Kong/docs.konghq.com/app/_hub/kong-inc/mocking/index.md

 ### Test the mock response

-Test the mocked response from either within the Dev Portal Service or from the command line.
-You can also use tools such as [Insomnia](https://insomnia.rest/download).
+Test the mocked response from within the Dev Portal Service, [Insomnia](https://insomnia.rest/download), or from the command line.

+#### Dev Portal mock spec test

-Test the mock response from within the Dev Portal spec using the Try it out feature:
+Test the mock response from within the Dev Portal spec using the Try it out feature.

 1. From the Dev Portal home page, click the **Stock API** Service tile.